datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast07-Extract-NDVI-From-Rasters-in-R.md

     ## [1] "character"

+What class is our julianDay column?

+<i class="fa fa-star"></i> **Data Tip:** To be efficient, we substituted two elements
+in one line of code using the "|".
+You can often combine commands in R to improve code efficiency.
+`avg_NDVI_HARV$julianDay <- gsub("X|_HARV_ndvi_crop", "", row.names(avg_NDVI_HARV))`.
+{: .notice }

-##Create Date Column from Julian Day
+##Convert Julian Day to Date Class
-Currently the Julian day is recognized as a character class value.
-We'd prefer if it was recognized by `R` as one of the data-time classes so that `R` can interpret and format it as a date when plotting and in other functions.
+Currently the values in the Julian day column are stored as a `character` class.
+Storing this data as a date object is better - for plotting, data subsetting and working with our data.
+Let's convert.

 For more information on date-time classes, see the NEON Data Skills lesson [Convert Date & Time Data from Character Class to Date-Time Class (POSIX) in R ]({{ site.baseurl}} /R/Time-Series-Convert-Date-Time-Class-POSIX/).

-We know our data is from 2011, therefore the first day or origin for our Julian day count is 01 January 2011.
-After setting this as the origin we just need to add the Julian day (as an integer) to the origin date.
-Since the origin data was originally set as a Date class object, the new `Date` column is also Date class.
+To convert a Julian Day number to a date class, we need to set the ORIGIN of the day which "counting" Julian Days began.
+Our data is from 2011, and we know that the USGS Landsat Team created Julian Day values for this year.
+Therefore the first day or origin for our Julian day count is 01 January 2011.
+Once we set the Julian Day origin, we can add the Julian Day value (as an integer) to the origin date.

+Since the origin date was originally set as a Date class object, the new `Date` column is also stored as class `Date`.

     #set the origin for the julian date (1 Jan 2011)
-    origin<-as.Date ("2011-01-01")
+    origin <- as.Date("2011-01-01")

     #convert "julianDay" from class character to integer
     avg_NDVI_HARV$julianDay <- as.integer(avg_NDVI_HARV$julianDay)

-    #create a date column; -1 added because origin is the 1st.
+    #create a date column; -1 added because origin is the 1st and indexing begins at 0.
     # If not -1, 01/01/2011 + 5 = 01/06/2011 which is Julian day 6, not 5.
     avg_NDVI_HARV$Date<- origin + (avg_NDVI_HARV$julianDay-1)